einse/trigger/README.md

 ## Technical Details

-The script hasn't yet been tested on memory usage, performance, or any other parameters.
+Trigger hasn't yet been tested on memory usage, performance, or any other parameters.
 Be careful about that.
-Though it was mentioned in the LICENSE file, use the script at your own risk and please don't complain if things go wrong.
+Though it was mentioned in the LICENSE file, use the scripts at your own risk and please don't complain if things go wrong.